Illinois Asbestos Exposure

 Illinois ranks 7th out of 50 states in the United States for total deaths related to asbestos exposure.
 Approximately 600 people die from asbestos-related diseases each year.

-There are a few areas in Illinois that have a higher risk of asbestos exposure than others .
-Work and military are the capacities that see most of the mineral.
+There are several areas in Illinois with a higher risk of asbestos exposure than others.
+Work and the military are the sectors that consume most of the minerals.
+Learn more about the high-risk areas for asbestos in Illinois.

 The United States Military